 Support your back throughout the day.

 Changing how you sleep, using different pillows, and/or considering a new mattress can help provide better spinal alignment and support throughout the night.
-Adjustable beds are no longer just for the hospital—if you find that you're most comfortable in a recliner, then consider sleeping in a semi-upright position with an adjustable bed, or simply by adding a foam-wedge pillow to your regular bed.
+If you find that you're most comfortable in a recliner, consider sleeping in a semi-upright position with an adjustable bed, or simply by adding a foam-wedge pillow to your regular bed.